 October 3, 2023

-Unseen Dangers: Hidden Mobile App Security Risks in Android Libraries
+Android App Vulnerabilities: Hidden Mobile App Security Risks

 Android developers frequently use third-party libraries to enhance their apps with pre-made functionality and to benefit from the extensive ecosystem.
 While many popular libraries are either open source projects or built by major software companies, unfortunately, they are not immune to security vulnerabilities.
-For example, a recent study of Android security vulnerabilities found that third-party libraries are a major contributor to vulnerabilities found in Android apps, with non-developer written code contributing between 60 and 95% of vulnerabilities introduced in the apps analyzed in the study.
+For example, a recent study of Android app vulnerabilities found that third-party libraries are a major contributor to Android application security risks, with non-developer written code contributing between 60 and 95% of vulnerabilities introduced in the apps analyzed in the study.

 As library code runs with the same privileges and capabilities as developer-written code, this can present unique challenges when securing an app.